RunestoneInteractive/httlads/_sources/BikeRental/predicting_rentals.rst

 using any of the data that the model already "knowns" the answer for.
 In addition to the mean squared error, we can also compute the **mean absolute error**.
-This is a little nicer for us because the units of the error are the same as the what we are trying to predict.
+This is a little nicer for us because the units of the error are the same as what we are trying to predict.
 In this case, we are not trying to predict bike rentals squared (whatever that means), but simply the number of bike rentals.
 We can also compute a measure called :math:`R^2` which is a measure of how close the data are to the regression line.